 What is a ‘formal consultation’?

-‘Formal consultation’ describes the statutory requirement imposed on NHS bodies to consult with overview and scrutiny committees (OSCs), patients, the public and stakeholders when considering a proposal for a substantial development of the health service, or for a substantial variation in the provision of a service.
+‘Formal consultation’ describes the statutory requirement we have as an NHS organisation to consult with Overview and Scrutiny Committees (OSCs), patients, the public and stakeholders when considering a proposal for a substantial development of the health service, or for a substantial variation in the provision of a service.

 Formal consultation is carried out if a change is ‘significant’.
 This is determined where the proposal or plan is likely to have a substantial impact on one or more of the following: